 - Confusion, hallucinations

-Cutaneous porphyrias—tests may be ordered when someone has one or more signs and symptoms affecting sun-exposed areas of the skin, such as:
+Cutaneous porphyrias—tests may be ordered when you have one or more signs and symptoms affecting sun-exposed areas of the skin, such as:

-When an individual has been diagnosed with a porphyria, testing may be performed on a regular basis to monitor the condition.
+When you have been diagnosed with a porphyria, testing may be performed on a regular basis to monitor the condition.

 What does the test result mean?